anthonysSlab/SalineScriptures/brainstorming-ideas/homebrew ft.md

      - *Gain an additional d4 attack on unaware enemies with a gun.*
      - *You may spend two omens on a successful attack to turn it into a crit.*

-- Hoarder
-    - Can find extra items with a dr16 presense roll, they are mundane
-    - Can carry 2 more items, to the total of 16
-    - *when looting 1 in 6 chance to find extra loot*
-    // might need a rework

-- extreme version of lucky?
-    - every failure is a fumble but every success is a crit.
-    - *in stessful situations, -4DR to every test but failures fumble.*
-    // "stressful" may be too vague

 - Noble Soul
     - +2DR when lying.
     - -5DR when being truthful.